sejungkwak/trading-paradise/README.md

 	  - With the guidance of the above content, I have organised CSS properties by type as follows: 1. `content` property / 2. position and layout / 3. display and visibility / 4. clipping / 5. box model / 6. background / 7. typography / 8. animation and transition
 - 404 page
   - Source: [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
-    - Using a filename `404.html` makes a 404 error page display when the user tries to access nonexistent pages on my site.
+    - Using a filename `404.html` makes the 404 error page display when the user tries to access nonexistent pages on my site.

 <br>

 ## Content

 - I have used the README structure from Code Institute Solutions’ templates: [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME) and [readme-template](https://github.com/Code-Institute-Solutions/readme-template).
-- I have found information about the island name length limitation of ACNH on [Animal Crossing World](https://animalcrossingworld.com/2020/03/10-character-island-names-confirmed-in-animal-crossing-new-horizons-opening-day-tutorial-details/).
-This information was used in the Contact page to create the island name validation.
+- I have found information about the island name length limitation of _ACNH_ on [Animal Crossing World](https://animalcrossingworld.com/2020/03/10-character-island-names-confirmed-in-animal-crossing-new-horizons-opening-day-tutorial-details/).
+This information was used in `contact.html` to create the island name validation.
 - I have used a privacy policy generated by [Privacy Policy Generator](https://www.privacypolicygenerator.info/).
 - I have found information about Libre Franklin font on [Hackernoon](https://hackernoon.com/tips-about-using-libre-franklin-a-versatile-font-for-friendly-brands-mo2t34hn).
 This information was used in the README.
-- I have found information about cloning and forking a repository from these documents: [Fork a repo ](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on [GitHub Docs](https://docs.github.com/en) and [Deployment](https://github.com/Code-Institute-Solutions/SampleREADME#deployment) section of Code Institute’s [sample README](https://github.com/Code-Institute-Solutions/SampleREADME).
+- I have found information about cloning and forking a repository from these documents: [Fork a repo ](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on [GitHub Docs](https://docs.github.com/en) and [Deployment](https://github.com/Code-Institute-Solutions/SampleREADME#deployment) section of Code Institute Solutions’ [sample README](https://github.com/Code-Institute-Solutions/SampleREADME).
 This information was used in the README.

 <br>